 Electricity

-Repair Category
+Repair Category 2

-Notes No significant defects evident.
+Notes The electrical installation is partly dated as the electrical consumer unit may not comply with current Building Regulations and a number of electrical sockets are mounted on timber skirting boards.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair Category 1

 Notes No significant defects evident.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, Plumbing and Bathroom Fittings

 Repair Category 1

 Notes No significant defects evident.

-Seals around the bath and shower areas are frequently troublesome.
+Seals around bath/shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.